 Alfred joined the 6th Volunteer Battalion, Manchester Regiment on 25th March 1906 No. 647, when he was employed by Mr Potts of Moss Side as a carter and outdoor beer seller residing at his mother Isabella’s address at 76 Junction Street.
 The Medical Exam. records Alfred as 5’6″ and 110 Pounds.
-He transferred to the regular Battalion in August 1907.
-By the time of the 1911 Census, he was serving in India with the 1st Battalion.
+He transferred to the regular Battalion on 24th August 1907 retaining the number 647.
+By the time of the 1911 Census, Alf was serving in India with the 1st Battalion.

-At the outbreak of the War, the 1st Battalion remained in India and set sail from Karachi to France on 29th August 1914, arriving in Marseille on 26th September.
-Alfred’s Medal Roll indicates his entitlement to the 1914 Star, with arrival in France with 1st Battalion on 27th August.
+At the outbreak of the War, the 1st Battalion remained in India and set sail from Karachi to France on 27-29th August 1914, arriving in Marseille on 26th September.
+Alfred’s Medal Roll indicates his entitlement to the 1914 Star, with embarkation for France with 1st Battalion on 27th August.
 Records of some other men (Below*1) with this date as arrival indicate departure from Karachi on 27th August and arrival at Marseille on 26th September.
-There is no explanation why a group of men are recorded as leaving India in advance of the Battalion.
 Alfred was entitled to the Clasp on his 1914 Star, confirming arrival in France as an ‘Old Contemptible’ before December 1914.

 Alfred’s second Medal Roll page relates to his British War Medal and Victory Medal.
 This shows postings with the 1st, 12th and 11th Battalions.
-Other records (Below) indicate Alfred went on to serve with the 18th Battalion – the 3rd Pals or City Battalion – by late 1917.
+Other records (Below) indicate Alfred went on to serve with the 18th Battalion by late 1917.
 There are numerous examples of other Regular soldiers bolstering the ranks of the Service Battalions; notably after returning from wounding.
-The posting to four Battalions certainly indicates wounding on one or more occasions.

 Alfred Ridge died of wounds on 21st January 1918, aged 30.
-He was being treated for greanade wounds to his backside in a German Field Hospital near Wewelgem and is buried in Harlebeke New British Cemetery, Belgium.
+He was being treated for grenade wounds to his backside in a German Field Hospital near Wevelgem and is buried in Harlebeke New British Cemetery, Belgium.
 Alfred’s grave was actually relocated from the German cemetery at Menen Wald (Ram’s Wood), during 1923/24.

 With huge thanks to International Council of the Red Cross, Prisoner of War Records became accessible on line during 2014 – ICRC Digitised Records With the great